AllyYL/casestudy/src/projects/bloom.md

 **Discovery**<br>
 To find out, I conducted interviews across the fashion pipeline:
 <ul>
-    <li>A Burberry designer shared that their workflow is highly conversational and image-first.
+    <li>An <strong> in-house designer at Burberry</strong> shared that their workflow is highly conversational and image-first.
-    <li>A factory technician walked me through 8 rounds of revisions, often communicated through a mix of annotated videos and text.
+    <li>A <strong>factory technician</strong> walked me through 8 rounds of revisions, often communicated through a mix of annotated videos and text.
 Iteration is high-volume and deeply contextual.
-    <li>An independent designer emphasized the need to get the big picture down first before bringing in a $200/hr pattern maker.
+    <li>An <strong>independent designer</strong> emphasized the need to get the big picture down first before bringing in a $200/hr pattern maker.
 Speed and rough outlines are more valuable early on than perfection.
 </ul>
 <br>